oncoblocks/centromere/README.md

 The core module, containing common dependencies classes for creating data model, repository, and data import component classes.

+#### Centromere Data Import CLI

+Utility classes for creating command line import tools.
+Builds on the data import components in the `centromere-core` module and adds some default behaviors for a command line interface.

 #### Centromere MongoDB and SQL

 Database-specific implementations of the core repository interfaces and data import classes.
 MongoDB is the preferred database technology, but MySQL is currently supported at an experimental level.